AshleyPikachu/Super-Bit-Shader/README.md

 3. Download the contents of this Github and place the "Retroarch.SBS.3.5.1" folder inside the "Retroarch/Shaders" folder.
 4. With SBS now inside that folder the shader is now ready to be seen by Retroarch.

-🟠**Part 2: Loading Super-Bit-Shader (PC instructions)**
+🟠**Part 2: Loading Super-Bit-Shader** - Keyboard Instructions
 1. Load a game inside Retroarch using a supported core above.
 2. With the game loaded press the F1 key to bring up the "Quick Menu", from there scroll to "Shaders".
 3. Select it and choose "Load Preset" to interact with the "Retroarch.SBS.3.5.1" folder.
 4. Once inside the folder choose your console and shader type, if unsure select "Mixed-Frames".
-5. Pick the shader color of your choice, it's the "GLSLP" file.
+5. Pick "GLSLP" file that is the shader color of your choice.

 🔵**Part 3: Core Options**
 1. Now with your shader selected use backspace key to head back to the "Main Menu".